-(Amounts in millions) 2019 2018
+(Amounts in millions) 2 2020 2019

-Beginning balance \$ 7.3 \$ 6.6
+Beginning balance \$ 4.6 \$ 7.3

-Provision 6.5 11.2
+Provision 14.3 6.5

-Write-offs, net of recoveries (9.2) (10.5)
+Write-offs, net of recoveries (9.4) (9.2)

-Ending balance \$ 4.6 \$ 7.3
+Ending balance \$ 9.5 \$ 4.6

-Investments (included in settlement assets) - The Company classifies securities as interest-bearing or available-for-sale.
+Investments (included in settlement assets) - The Company classifies securities as available-for-sale.
 The Company has no securities classified as trading or held-to-maturity.
 Time deposits and certificates of deposits with original maturities of up to 24 months are classified as interest-bearing investments and recorded at amortized cost.
 Securities held for indefinite periods of time, including any securities that may be sold to assist in the clearing of payment service obligations or in the management of the investment portfolio, are classified as available-for-sale securities.
-These securities are recorded at fair value, with the net after-tax unrealized gain or loss recorded in "Accumulated other comprehensive loss" in the stockholder's equity section of the Consolidated Balance Sheets.
+These securities are recorded at fair value, with the net after-tax unrealized gain or loss recorded within "Accumulated other comprehensive loss" in the stockholders' deficit section of the Consolidated Balance Sheets.
 Realized gains and losses and other-than-temporary impairments are recorded in the Consolidated Statements of Operations under "Total other expenses."

 Interest income on residential mortgage-backed securities for which risk of credit loss is deemed remote is recorded utilizing the level yield method.
 Changes in estimated cash flows, both positive and negative, are accounted for with retrospective changes to the carrying value of investments in order to maintain a level yield over the life of the investment.
 Interest income on residential mortgage-backed securities for which risk of credit loss is not deemed remote is recorded under the prospective method as adjustments of yield.
-Additionally, the Company applies the cost recovery method of accounting for interest to some of the investments within the available-for-sale portfolio as it believes it is probable that we will not recover all, or substantially all, of its principal investment and interest for its asset-backed and other securities given the sustained deterioration in the investment and securities market, the collapse of many asset-backed securities and the low levels to which the securities have been written down.
+Additionally, the Company applies the cost recovery method of accounting for interest to some of the investments within the available-for-sale portfolio as it believes it is probable that it will not recover all, or substantially all, of its principal investment and interest for its asset-backed and other securities given the sustained deterioration in the investment and securities market, the collapse of many asset-backed securities and the low levels to which the securities have been written down.